easysoftware/developer-portal-devs/docs/Frontend_tutorials/FE-BP.md

 Naming is often referred to as one of the biggest unknowns of programing.
 Picking the right class name is vital for several reasons:

 1. **Consistency** - just by looking at HTML, even non-experienced developers should be able to say what is going on here
-2. **Performance** - vaguely specific classes lead to overuse of child selectors which negatively affects browser rendering speed 3.Ease of use - SASS provides nesting features which can greatly simplify code one needs to write and make it more modular
+2. **Performance** - vaguely specific classes lead to overuse of child selectors which negatively affects browser rendering speed
+3. Ease of use - SASS provides nesting features which can greatly simplify code one needs to write and make it more modular

 The **BEM convention** solves the above mentioned points: BEM is an abbreviation for *Block-Element-Modifier* which comes from the realization that every element on a page is a part of some higher block and also can be subject to a modification.
-So let's take an illustrative example of search: Search would normally consist of a text field and a button, both are HTML elements but also parts of a common search block, something like this:
+So let's take an illustrative example of search:

+Search would normally consist of a text field and a button, both are HTML elements but also parts of a common search block, something like this:

 ```html
 <form class="search">